hdahlheim/dahlheim.ch/content/blog/querying-dnssec-in-elixir-and-erlang.md

     iex:33: (file)
 ```

-The function `inet_dns.encode_type/1` which is used internally by `:inet_res` does not know how to map the `:dnskey` atom to the corresponding integer in the RR type table.
-Some might give up right here and chose to use `System.cmd` and `dig`, because it just works, like we did when we first implemented our service.
+The function `inet_dns.encode_type/1`, which is used internally by `:inet_res`, does not know how to map the `:dnskey` atom to the corresponding integer in the RR type table.
+Some might give up right here and chose to use `System.cmd` and `dig` because it just works, like we did when we first implemented our service.

 Some might think, they have to implement their own DNS client using `gen_udp`.

-Well thankfully you don't have to do either of those things.
-But let's first dig a bit deeper into the behavior of the `:inet_res` module.
+Fortunately you don't have to do either of those things.
+But let's first delve a bit deeper into the behavior of the `:inet_res` module.

 ## Raw RR type IDs

-One undocumented feature of the `:inet_res` module is that it allows you to pass the integer id of the RR Type
-directly instead of an atom.
+One undocumented feature of the `:inet_res` module is that it allows you to pass the integer id of the RR type directly instead of an atom.
 For example in theory we could query the A record of the domain `dahlheim.ch` like this.

 ```elixir